FrankHossfeld/InterAppMessageBus/README.md

 # InterAppMessageBus
-PoC using postMessage to communicate between two GWT applicaitons
+PoC using postMessage to communicate between two GWT applicaitons.
+The applications are serverd from different servers.